How to Structure a Reinforcement Learning Project (Part 2)

 Hello, Hello!
 Welcome back to the second part of my series on How to structure RL projects !

-- Start the Journey: Frame your Problem as an RL Problem
+- Start the Journey: Frame your Problem as an RL Problem (get it here!)

 - Choose your Weapons: All the Tools You Need to Build a Working RL Environment (We are Here!)

 - Face the Beast: Pick your RL (or Deep RL) Algorithm